paulboulescu/frontend-nanodegree-arcade-game-master/README.md

 # Classic Arcade Game Clone

 ## About
 This is the 4th Project created under Udacity's Front-End Web Developer Nanodegree.
-The task was to re-create a _Classic Arcade Game Clone_.
+The task was to re-create a _Classic Arcade Game_.

 ## First Run
 * Clone the repository `$ git clone https://github.com/paulboulescu/frontend-nanodegree-arcade-game-master.git`
 * Open `index.html` with a browser

 ## Description
 The game consists of a canvas split into 3 areas: grass (_Start Area_), road (_Action Area_), and water (_Finish Area_).
 The road is split into 3 lanes, passed by _Enemies_ having different speeds.
 The purpose of the game is to guide the _Player_ character until it reaches the water.
-The user should be careful not to get hit by one of the _Enemies_, since this reset the game and move the _Player_ at initial starting position, in the grass area.
+The User should be careful not to get hit by one of the _Enemies_, since this resets the game and moves the _Player_ at initial starting position, in the grass area.

 ## Features
-* **Moving** - by pressing keyboard keys, the user can do the follow:
+* **Moving** - by pressing keyboard keys, the User can do the follow:
   * :arrow_left: - Moves the _Player_ 1 cell left
   * :arrow_up: - Moves the _Player_ 1 cell up
   * :arrow_right: - Moves the _Player_ 1 cell right
   * :arrow_down: - Moves the _Player_ 1 cell down
-* **Start Area** - in which _Enemies_ don't enter
+* **Start Area** - in which _Enemies_ can't enter
 * **Action Area** - the area the User has to pass in order to complete the game; while within this area, the _Player_ is vulnerable to _Enemies_
 * **Finish Area** - the User wins the game when the _Player_ enters this area